 You can read more on my reasoning for this in our article discussing exercise number here.

 I am also a big fan of short workouts.
 There is no reason to work out beyond 30-60 minutes a day.
 In fact, the shorter the workout the better.

 If you are a beginner, your workout should last 30 minutes.
 If you are an intermediate athlete, your workout should last 45 minutes max.
 Only advanced athletes should do workouts that approach 60 minutes.

-In general, the more advanced you are, the more time you will need warming up for each exercise, and the more specificity you will have to add to your training.
+In general, the more advanced you are, the more time you will need to warm up for each exercise, and the more specificity you will have to add to your training.

-You can read more about how long your workout should be in our article here.
+You can read more about workout duration in our article here.